dcos/dcos-cli/design/login.md

 }
 ```

-If the `Head` request returns a 200 response, the cluster has no authorization.
-Setup will succeed and
+If the `Head` request returns a 200 response, authentication is disabled on this cluster.
+Setup will
-the cluster will be usable but any calls to `dcos auth login` or `dcos auth list-providers` will result
+succeed and the cluster will be usable but any calls to `dcos auth login` or
-in an error.
+`dcos auth list-providers` will result in an error.

 ## Log in to a DC/OS cluster